skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 ### Create the data source

-First you'll need to create a new REST data source that connects to the target Salesforce org.
+First you'll need to create a new REST data source that connects to the  **the current Salesforce org**.
+While you can use this to connect to data in an external org, the example below assumes you want to access data within the org where you are working with Skuid.
 Configure it as follows:

+* Name:  SFDC_API
 * URL / Endpoint: ``https://<<MyDomain>>.my.salesforce.com``
 * Use Proxy:  False
 * Authentication Method:  No Authentication